Donor Profile

 Politics & Priorities

 Canada is a constitutional monarchy, meaning the King of the United Kingdom is technically the head of state; however, in practice, the Cabinet and ministers selected by the Prime Minister hold the executive power.
-Canada is a parliamentary democracy and has a federal system of parliamentary government.
+Canada has a federal system of parliamentary government.

 There are three levels of government in Canada: